Eventually Constant and stagnating functions in non-Lindel\"of spaces: and Suslin trees

-The following was proved by Stepr\=ans \cite{StepransTrees} when $S=T$.
-(His statement is weaker, but he gives two proofs which actually show more than stated.)
+The following was essentially proved by Stepr\=ans \cite{StepransTrees} when $S=T$.
+(His statement is weaker, as he only claims that $T$ is functionally countable, but he gives two proofs which actually show more than stated.)
 A proof for $S\not= T$, adapted from Stepr\=ans', is given in \cite[{Lemma 6.7 (i)}]{mesziguesContractibility}.
 We present another proof, by forcing, also based on Stepr\=ans' ideas. \begin{thm} \ \\ Let $T$ be a tree of height $\omega_1$, $S\subset T$ be uncountable and $Y$ be a space.
 Then the following hold. \\ (a) If $S$ is $\omega_1$-compact for the subspace topology and $Y$ is submetrizable, then $\mathsf{S}(S,Y)$ holds.
-If $S=T$ then the retraction is given by $r_\alpha$ for some $\alpha$.\\ (b) If $|Y|\ge 2$ is a space and $\mathsf{S}(S,Y)$ holds, then $S$ is $\omega_1$-compact. \end{thm} Recall that a space is {\em submetrizable} iff it has a coarser metrizable topology. \proof We prove (b) first.\\ (b) Suppose that $S$ is not $\omega_1$-compact.
+If $S=T$ then the retraction is given by $r_\alpha$ for some $\alpha$.\\ (b) If $|Y|\ge \aleph_1$ and $\mathsf{L}(S,Y)$ holds, then $S$ is $\omega_1$-compact.\\ (c) If $Y$ is an uncountable submetrizable space, then $\mathsf{L}(T,Y)\Leftrightarrow\mathsf{S}(T,Y)$. \end{thm} Recall that a space is {\em submetrizable} iff it has a coarser metrizable topology. \proof We prove (b) first.\\ (b) Suppose that $S$ is not $\omega_1$-compact.
 By Lemma \ref{lemma:treefacts} (a)--(b) and (d), $S$ contains an uncountable antichain $A$ consisting of isolated points of $S$ and thus a clopen discrete uncountable subspace.
-Then, apply Lemma \ref{lemma:clopendiscrete} (b). \\ (a) We may assume that $Y$ is metrizable by Corollary \ref{obviouscor}.
+Then, apply Lemma \ref{lemma:clopendiscrete} (a). \\ (a) We may assume that $Y$ is metrizable by Corollary \ref{obviouscor}.
+Let $f:S\to Y$ be given.
+We shall see that there is some $\alpha$ such that $f$ is constant on $S_{\ge x}$ when $x$ is at level (in $T$) above $\alpha$.
+It follows that, given $y$ at level $>\alpha$, we may set $r(y) = \min\{ x \le y \,:\, x\in S,\, \text{height}(x)\ge\alpha\}$.
+If $S=T$, it is enough to set $r(y) = y\upharpoonright\alpha$ (i.e. $r=r_\alpha$) since there are points at every level. \\ Let us prove that there is such an $\alpha$.
 By Lemma \ref{lemma:treefacts} (c), the set $E$ containing the minimal points of